peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 Either 1 if  <i>b</i>
  is true, or 0 if  <i>b</i>
  is false..
-The result will be rounded as specified by the given context, if any.
+The result will be rounded as specified by the specified context, if any.

 <a id="Canonical_PeterO_Numbers_EDecimal"></a>
 ### Canonical